 Posted by: Jaideep Khanduja

-Bug, Bug Management, developer, Development, project management, SDLC, software, software quality, software quality assurance, software testing
+Bug, Bug Management, developer, Development, project management, quality assurance, SDLC, software, software quality, software quality assurance, software testing

 Any defect, shortcoming or error in software (built to perform a specific function or set of functions) is known as a Bug.
 A bug is usually an unexpected event encountered by a tester (or sometimes a programmer himself) while testing a unit, module or a complete product.
 This unexpected event could be due to a coding error, a code defect, code fault, flaw in coding, imperfect coding, erroneous coding, or improper coding.